 Annual leave is a precious commodity few of us like to waste.
 More valuable than gold or silver, it’s an opportunity to escape the grind and give our minds and bodies a rest.
-Whether it’s locally or overseas, most of us tend to squeeze every moment we can out of a trip.
+Whether local or overseas, most of us tend to squeeze every moment we can out of a trip.

 I’ve been guilty of box-ticking in the past, trying to maximise every moment in a destination.
 And, in all honesty, it was a waste.
 I didn’t actually experience anything.
-I didn’t meet the locals or try the amazing cuisine, just living in that one moment… it was exhausting.
+I didn’t meet the locals or try the amazing cuisine, just living in that one moment.
+It was exhausting.

 “We are seeing a lot more travellers opting for slow travel, where they can immerse themselves in the destination to both understand it better and fully enjoy their chosen activities without being rushed,” Quasdorf says.

 What is Slow Travel?

 As the name suggests, ‘slow travel’ is about taking time to enjoy yourself.
 To appreciate the smaller details, to stop rushing from one location to the next, and to fully immerse yourself in a destination.
 It’s about spending time with locals, visiting areas off the beaten path – just learning, growing, and being.

 According to Quasdorf, the top two slow and mindful travel experiences that stand out among Jenman clients are motion-based travel and extended stays at a particular property.